 “They had knives and start stabbing themselves.
 Then the violence started.
 The blood was everywhere.
 It was so sad.
 I cannot even think about it now because so many people were stabbing themselves.”

-To suppress this action, 20 Albanian police officers in dark blue uniforms on 10 motorcycles arrived at the scene and began to beat the people with batons.
+The respondent recalled that to suppress this action, 20 Albanian police officers in dark blue uniforms on 10 motorcycles arrived at the scene and began to beat the people with batons.
 The description of this incident corresponds with another BVMN report of the same date.
 Then, three POM were taken inside the police station where the beatings with batons continued.
 Afterwards, they were brought back outside.

 “I saw the traces of the batons in their backs.”